-NFDRS Trend Forecasts: NFDRS Trend Forecasts are accomplished when needed by the fire agencies.
-This is usually from sometime in May through October, but can vary greatly from year to year.
+NFDRS Trend Forecasts: NFDRS Trend Forecasts are generated everyday before 1500 PDT.
 These trend forecasts are sent to WIMS by 1545 PDT with forecast parameters typically available from WIMS by 1600 PDT.

-Medford WFO Daily Fire Weather Briefing Webinar: The Medford NWS Office will continue to produce once per day recorded Daily Fire Weather Briefings via a GoToWebinar format during declared fire season.
+Medford WFO Daily Fire Weather Briefing Webinar: The Medford NWS Office will continue to produce once per day recorded Daily Fire Weather Briefings via a GoToWebinar format during the declared fire season.
 These briefings will focus on important elements in the forecast as they relate to fire weather, both in the short term forecast and up to one month out, when pertinent.
 Smoke concentrations and movement will be discussed as it relates to fire containment operations, to include aviation.
+These briefings will also contain more probabilistic information to aid in decision making.
 Additionally, these briefings may be done on an as needed basis prior to and after fire season has been declared if weather significant to fire operations is anticipated.
 The briefing is held at 930am.
 Registration information can be obtained by calling the Medford NWS.
 Registration information varies annually.